 Once FPIES is suspected, the only way to diagnose it with certainty is to do an oral food challenge.
 This is where the healthcare team gives a patient the suspected allergen and watches them to see what happens.
 If the symptoms happen again, that’s a positive FPIES diagnosis!
 For infants diagnosed with FPIES, introducing new foods slowly – one at a time and for up to three weeks – is extremely important to identify both safe and trigger foods.

-Once FPIES is diagnosed, there’s nothing to do but avoid the trigger foods and wait.
-Similar to many other food allergies, FPIES is usually outgrown within a few years.
+Once there’s suspicion of FPIES, there’s nothing to do but avoid the trigger foods and wait.
+Similar to many other food allergies, children usually outgrow FPIES within a few years.
 The healthcare team will often advise avoiding the problem food for a certain period of time and then conducting a “challenge” to see if the allergy has been outgrown.
-(A challenge means that the problem food is consumed again to see if the allergy is still present.)
+(A challenge is when you or your child consumes the problem food again to see if it still triggers a reaction.
+Often under medical supervision!)

-For infants with FPIES to milk, a hypoallergenic formula like Neocate is needed, as standard infant formula will trigger FPIES.
-Up to half of infants with FPIES to milk will also have FPIES to soy, so a soy formula is usually not recommended.
-If FPIES to milk lasts beyond the first birthday, a hypoallergenic formula is recommended to ensure a source of key nutrients in the diet.
+Formula-fed infants with FPIES to milk need formula a hypoallergenic formula like Neocate, as standard baby formula will trigger FPIES.
+Up to half of infants with FPIES to milk will also have FPIES to soy, so healthcare teams usually don’t recommend a soy formula.
+FPIES to milk lasts beyond the first birthday, experts recommend a hypoallergenic formula to ensure a source of key nutrients in the diet.
 For toddlers and children with FPIES, especially to multiple foods, a hypoallergenic formula can help supplement the elimination diet.
 For some children who have fewer triggers treatment is simply to avoid those foods.

 I still have more questions!